JesusF10/emacs-config/README.md

 - GNU Emacs 27.1 or later
 - Git (for package installation)
-- Font support for icons (automatically installed via `all-the-icons-install-fonts`)
+- Font support for icons (automatically installed via `nerd-icons-install-fonts`)
 - Optional: `ripgrep` for fast project-wide searching
 - Optional: `fd` for enhanced file finding (used by dirvish for large directories)